bjoern-sellnau/vaccine/README.md

 });
 ```

-If you are using CommonJS modules, then use vaccine_simple.js with
+If you are using node modules, then use vaccine_simple.js with
 `build_node_simple`, as this renames `my_app/index` to `my_app`.

 ### vaccine_(*Your vaccine type here*).js ###